X-lab2017/open-certified/README.md

 # OpenCertified

+Open source project for open source governance.

-Inspired by the following program:
+Inspired by the following projects and programs:

 **1. Core Infrastructure Initiative (CII) Best Practices Badge Program**
 - Intro: The Core Infrastructure Initiative (CII) Best Practices Program is a free program designed with the open source community with criteria that evolves to allow for compensating controls rather than a strict mechanical process.